Spirit Airlines Baggage Fees & Policies 2023 | Thrifty Traveler

 As long as your Spirit Airlines checked bag fits the size and weight limitations (more on those soon), checked bag fees on Spirit are fairly straightforward.
 The more bags you need to check, the more each bag will cost.

-The final price may vary based on your route by a few bucks.
-Here's an example on a flight from Minneapolis-St. Paul (MSP) to Fort Lauderdale (FLL):
+The final price may vary based on your route by a few bucks, though most currently look like this.
+Here's an example on that same flight from Minneapolis-St. Paul (MSP) to Fort Lauderdale (FLL), as of publication.

-As you can see, the earlier you book your checked bags, the more you can expect to save on Spirit Airlines.
-Case in point: For your first bag, you'll pay almost half the cost by buying that bag while you book versus paying at the airport.
+Yet again, the earlier you book your checked bags, the more you can save on Spirit Airlines.
+Case in point: For your first bag, you'll pay less than half the cost by buying that bag while you book versus paying at the gate.
+And just as with bringing a carry-on bag, the savings on baggage with a Spirit Saver$ Club membership are now paltry: Just $1 a bag.

 Spirit Airlines Overweight Baggage